Russia Throws Its Weight Behind Myanmar Coup

 For years, the Trumpet has watched Putin’s growing influence in the region.
 His power-grabbing moves represent the fulfillment of the early phases of Bible prophecies detailing his rise.

 In Revelation 9:16, the Apostle John records a prophecy about an army with 200 million soldiers; he names this army “the kings of the east” (Revelation 16:12).
-Ezekiel 38 shows the make-up of this gargantuan military bloc and who leads it: “‘Son of man, set your face against Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him, and say, “Thus says the Lord God: ‘Behold, I am against you, O Gog, the prince of Rosh, Meshech, and Tubal’”‘” (verses 1-2; New King James Version).
+Ezekiel 38 shows the make-up of this gargantuan military bloc and who leads it: “‘Son of man, set your face against Gog, of the land of Magog, the prince of Rosh, Meshech, and Tubal, and prophesy against him, and say, “Thus says the Lord God: ‘Behold, I am against you, O Gog, the prince of Rosh, Meshech, and Tubal’”‘” (verse 2; New King James Version).
 “Gog” refers to Russia, and “the land of Magog” refers to a vast Eurasian stretch of land that includes China and other Asian nations.
 “Meshech and Tubal” are ancient names for the Russian cities Moscow and Tobolsk.

 In his booklet The Prophesied ‘Prince of Russia,’ Trumpet editor in chief Gerald Flurry explains who will fulfill the role of the “prince of Rosh.”
 He writes:

 Rosh was the ancient name of Russia, once called Rus.
 Many encyclopedias and commentaries (such as the Jamieson, Fausset and Brown Commentary) recognize this.
 So who is this “prince” of Russia, Moscow and Tobolsk?
-The use of all three names states that this is an individual ruler of all the peoples of Russia, from the west to the east. …
+The use of all three names shows that this is an individual ruler of all the peoples of Russia, from the west to the east. …

 When you study these scriptures alongside current events revealing modern Moscow’s imperialist direction, you see that Russian President Vladimir Putin could well be the prince of Rosh.
 We strongly believe he is.